pingcap/docs/tools/lightning/checkpoints.md

 Lightning supports two kinds of checkpoint storage: a local file or a remote MySQL-compatible database.

 With `driver = "file"`, checkpoints are stored in a local file at the path given by the `dsn` setting.
-Checkpoints are updated rapidly, and we highly recommend to place the checkpoint file on a drive with very high write endurance e.g. a RAM disk.
+Checkpoints are updated rapidly, so we highly recommend placing the checkpoint file on a drive with very high write endurance, such as a RAM disk.

 With `driver = "mysql"`, checkpoints can be saved in any databases compatible with MySQL 5.7 or above, including MariaDB and TiDB.
 By default, the checkpoints are saved in the target database.